XKolz/React_Native-Docs/README.md

 FlatList components to display our data

 ## API Calls
 localhost url doesn't work on the android emulator, use your local machine ip address or you have to host it or something.

 ## React Navigation
 Provide a variety of navigators like stack, drawer, and tab navigators
     1. Stack navigator provides a way for your app to  transition between screens where each new screens is placed on top  of a stack
     2. Drawer Navigator renders a navifationb drawer on the side of the screen whicj can opened and closed via gestures
     3. A tab navigator at the bottom of your screen lets you easily switch between different routes.

 ##
 Stack Screens uses options, while stack.navigation uses screenOptions

-What is react nativ?
+## What is react nativ?
-react native is an openn source framework for building native native andriod and ios applications using react

-javascript to access platform specific APIS (such as camera and push notifications) Recat Component to define the apperance and behabviour of your user interface React itself is a libray designed for building user interfaces react-dom for web apps and react-native for mobile apps.
+react native is an openn source framework for building native native andriod and ios applications using react javascript to access platform specific APIS (such as camera and push notifications) Recat Component to define the apperance and behabviour of your user interface React itself is a libray designed for building user interfaces react-dom for web apps and react-native for mobile apps.

-Why React native?
+## Why React native?
 Ios apps requires swift or objective-c andriod apps requires java or kotlin with approximately 31% on IOS and 68% on andriod, you would typically need to develop two seperate apps using different technologies.
 With react native, yuou can creat an app that works seamlessly on both platforms. contd
 High demand in job market

-USe for web and mobile app
+Use for web and mobile app

 Prereq
 Javascript
 React Fundamentals

-Learn Url

-Expo vs React Native
+## Expo vs React Native
 react native is an openn source framework for building native native andriod and ios applications using react